 The Northport Youth Sailing School is the result of the desire to teach local kids and out-of-town grandkids how to sail.
 Our inaugural 2009 season was three weeks long and reached 62 young sailors.
-In 2016, we instructed 168 students with three instructors and a myriad of counselors & junior counselors.
-We’ve only been around for seven years but we’ve grown exponentially and hope to eventually teach all of Leelanau County how to sail!
+In 2017, we instructed 174 students with four instructors and a myriad of counselors & junior counselors.
+We’ve only been around for nine years but we’ve grown exponentially and hope to eventually teach all of Leelanau County how to sail!

 Our fleet consists of 20 Optimist prams, 7 Laser Picos and 6 Lasers.
 Instructors stay close to the sailors in Zodiacs and a Boston Whaler.

 Emma Connell has been with NYSS since the first season when she was an Opti sailor.
 She progressed through the NYSS program sailing Picos, then Lasers.
 In 2012, she completed her season and immediately began a search and bought her own Laser.
 After earning her Jr. Counselor certification, she continued her education and in 2013 earned her Level 1 Instructor Certification, then in 2015 earned her Level II Instructor Certification.
 When she isn’t enjoying Northport, Emma calls Oak Park, Illinois her home.
 She attends college at John Carroll University where she obtained a B.A. in Exercise Science and hopes to attend a Doctor of Physical Therapy program in the Fall of 2019.
 She loves swimming, sailing, and is looking forward to summer spending time with her family and sharing her enthusiasm for sailing in Northport Bay.